AnaelBerrouet/Tiny-App/README.md

 ### Getting Started:
   * Run the "npm install" command to install all dependencies
-  * Run the "npm start" command to run the development web server
+  * Run the "npm express-server.js" command to run the development web server